 As a project grows into a collection of more and more modules, we may find that we want to add another level of abstraction, some kind of nested hierarchy on our modules' levels.
-However, we can't put modules inside modules; one file can hold only one file after all, and modules are nothing more than Python files.
+But we can't put modules inside modules; one file can only hold one file, after all, and modules are nothing more than Python files.

 Files, however, can go in folders and so can modules.
 A package is a collection of modules in a folder.
 The name of the package is the name of the folder.
-All we need to do to tell Python that a folder is a package is place a (normally empty) file in the folder named init.py.
+All we need to do to tell Python that a folder is a package and place a (normally empty) file in the folder named init.py.
 If we forget this file, we won't be able to import modules from that folder.

-Let's put our modules inside an ecommerce package in our working folder, which will also contain a main.py file to start the program.
+Let's put our modules inside an ecommerce package in our working folder, which will also contain a main.py to start the program.
 Let's additionally add another package in the ecommerce package for various payment options.
 The folder hierarchy will look like this:

 '''

 parent_directory/

 main.py

 ecommerce/

 init.py

 database.py

 products.py

 payments/

 init.py

-square.py
+paypal.py

-stripe.py
+authorizenet.py

 '''